 Although their map would not be interactive, students drew inspiration from pixel art video games such as SimCity, Undertale, Stardew Valley, Cave Story, and Army of Trolls.

 “Pixel art has a special niche.
-It has a nostalgic factor and level of appreciation,” said Kristen Protheroe, a senior majoring in Entertainment Design.
+It has a nostalgic factor and level of appreciation,” said Kristen Protheroe, a senior majoring in Animation and Digital Media.
 “Pixel art is rampant in the indie movement.
 It cuts down on work and is easier to create more content.
 It’s efficient and allows for two artists to do the work of twenty."

 Using Adobe Photoshop and Piskel, an online tool focused on the creation of pixel art, students developed custom content included buildings, walkways and streets, waves on Lake Menomin, and objects on and around campus.